onema/classyfile/README.md

 Files will be created under a directory structure following the classes namespace.
 All directories are created at the Current Working Directory.

-If the classes in the files do not contain a name space you can choose to create based on a section of the `$filePath`, e.g.
+If the classes in the files do not contain a namespace you can choose to create it based on a section of the `$filePath`, e.g.

 ```php
 $filePath = 'vendor-lib/src/VendorName/Api/Lib/';
 $classifile->generateClassFiles($filePath, true, 2, 3);
 ```

-This will generate all classes with the `namespace VendorName\Api\Lib;` and will be saved under `VendorName/Api/Lib/`
+This will generate all classes with the `namespace VendorName\Api\Lib;` and will be saved under the `VendorName/Api/Lib/` directory.

 ### Command
 A command is provided to enable you to quickly convert files